-Regulations and laws cannot stop technology from finding ways to empower people.
+Regulations and laws cannot stop technology from empowering people.
 As government regulations on the Internet and privacy fluctuate, the best thing Internet proponents can do is continue to create solutions and promote the peaceful and free use of the Internet.

-At Golden Frog, we are fighting for a free and open Internet, and for fair access to the infrastructure that could support competitive Internet access.
+At Golden Frog we are fighting for a free and open Internet, and for fair access to the infrastructure that could support competitive Internet access.
 We believe the best hope for this is to allow technological innovation to create tools and resources for autonomous people to explore the ocean of ideas, communicate, search, find and exercise their right to free expression and commerce.
 Golden Frog was created to develop services that give people the ability to defend and protect themselves online.

 We build the applications and tools that enable us to advance freedom and to keep the Internet open.
-Created and supported by an experienced team, VyprVPN and Dump Truck are two innovative solutions that ensure that Internet users can securely and safely access websites and files while protecting their personal information and privacy.
+Created and supported by an experienced team, VyprVPN and Cyphr are two innovative solutions that ensure that Internet users can securely and safely access websites and files while protecting their personal information and privacy.
 Future services will do the same.

-These solutions allow users to stay connected and maintain relationships around the world while in any part of the world.
-Compatible across operating systems, the tools can be enjoyed by most Internet users on their computer as well as their mobile device.
+These solutions allow users to stay connected and maintain relationships around the world regardless of location.
+Compatible across operating systems, the tools can be enjoyed by most Internet users on their computer as well as their mobile devices.
 At Golden Frog, we control our network, own all the components, and therefore do not rely on outsourced or third-party hosting sites to deliver our service.
 We own the Garden of Eden, and the Tree of Knowledge is open to everyone.